CarlKenner/decaf-emu/README.md

 ## Running

 `./decaf-sdl play <path to game>`

+If the game is in loadiine format, use the path to the .rpx file in the code folder.

 It is recommend to run the emulator from the root git directory so that it is able to access `resources/fonts/*`